cbonoz/frame24/README.md

 ## Inspiration

+On many, social networks, people you should follow sections have been similar for almost 20 years.
+You see a list of profiles you should follow and you're able to one-click follow them.
+FrameJam enhances this experience and embeds it using Farcaster frames.

-The inspiration behind FrameJam stemmed from the growing need for real-time collaboration and connection within the Farcast community.
-As avid users ourselves, we often found it challenging to discover individuals who align with our interests or could potentially contribute to collaborative projects.
+The inspiration behind FrameJam stems from the growing need for real-time collaboration and networking within Farcaster community.
+As users ourselves, we often want to discover individuals who align with our interests or could potentially contribute to collaborative projects.
 This inspired us to develop a platform that not only simplifies the process of discovering like-minded individuals but also facilitates seamless collaboration through live streaming capabilities.

-When a user is scrolling, he/she can connect with the top Farcaster accounts and broader their own networks in the process.
+When a user is scrolling, he/she can connect with the top Farcaster accounts and broaden their own networks in the process.

 ## How it works